trashsock/app_dev/README.md

 	comm.h			contains functions declarations of comm.c
 	makefile		contains an automation tool to generate target files and to clean them
+	sound.php		contains data about number of peaks and maximum decible value, along with a timestamp

 5. Copyright and licensing information
 	This application follows GPLv2 copyright.

+6. Contact information
+	Name- RITIKA GIRIDHAR
+	Email- ritikagiridhar01@gmail.com

+7. Credits and acknowledgement
+	This project would not be possible without our mentor Dr. Chao Gao